AntoineMugnier/kaori-hsm/kaori_hsm/README.md

 ### What are Hierarchical state machines ?
 States machines are software entities processing events differently depending on the state in which they are.
-Different input events may lead to different actions being performed by the state machine and can trigger transition to other states.
+Different input events may lead to different actions being performed by the state machine and can trigger transitions to other states.

 Hierarchical State Machines are state machines which can have nested states.
 This means that if an event cannot be handled in a state, its super state could eventually handle it.